-There's one road in and one road out but in reality it's a dirt track, accessible only by 4x4 vehicle, on horseback or on foot.
+There's one road in and one out, but in reality, it's a dirt track, accessible only by 4x4 vehicle, on horseback or on foot.
 Getting there involves crossing the Arrow River 22 times.
-Today little evidence remains of what once was, but the natural environment remains spectacularly beautiful, and at its best in the autumn.
+Little evidence remains of what once was today, but the natural environment remains spectacularly beautiful and at its best in the autumn.

 • Download premium eBooks worth £19.45.